YangLiu1024/LearnAndShare/React/nextjs/README.md

 ```
 this *APP* component is the top-level component which will be common across all the different pages.

 So to support Global CSS, just import the CSS file in *_app.tsx*.
 Note that to make it take effect, need to restart the server.
+And note that global css can only be import from *_app.tsx* file

+In production, all CSS Module files will be automatically concatenated into *many minified and code-split* `.css` files.

 ## Nextjs Pre-rendering
 By default, Nextjs pre-rendering every page.
 That means Nextjs generate HTML for each page in advance, instead of having it all done by client-side JS code.